Amerindian Residence

 Projects Department

-The Projects Department is one of the departments of the Ministry of Indigenous Peoples’ Affairs.
-This department is the main implementation arm of the Ministry that assists in the conceptualization, development, implementation and monitoring of programmes and projects in Indigenous communities.
-The Projects Department comprises of specialized skills in project...
+The Projects Department is one of the departments of the Ministry of Amerindian Affairs.
+This department is the main implementation arm of the Ministry that assists in the conceptualization, development, implementation and monitoring of programmes and projects in Amerindian Villages and Communities.
+The Projects Department comprises of specialized skills in...

 Continue reading